top of page

 Monitoring and emergency response planning?

 What is the safety distance between the pipeline and buildings?
-This could be very relevant west of Arrowe Park, between Irby and Pensby.
+This could be very relevant west of Arrowe Park, between Irby and Pensby, but all roads, railways and footpaths across Wirral are well-used by people.

 Conclusion

-We realise the need to do something to reduce carbon emissions from cement manufacture, but Peak Cluster must demonstrate that this is the least worst option, the most cost-effective option, and how they would minimise damage to wildlife and people.
+Wirral Wildlife realise the need to do something to reduce carbon emissions from cement manufacture, but at present do not think this is the correct way to go about it.
+Peak Cluster must demonstrate that this pipeline is the most cost-effective option, why they are not investing in new technologies, and how they would avoid damage to wildlife and people.

 Wirral Wildlife committee